 Our window’s view, which was the St. Nicholas Church – built between 1704 and 1755 by Christoph Dientzenhofer, was so beautiful it could be printed out as a postcard.

 The dome to this Baroque church measured 20m diameter, and the impressive part was that the inside height to the top of the lantern was over 49m, which was the highest interior in Prague.

 This stone bridge completed in 1402 was always busy with tourist.
 Throughout our stay, we pretty much walk on this bridge every day, crossing over the Vltava river to the Old town, and the view never ceased to amaze me.

-Along the bridge, there were people selling stuff like paintings, handmade glass earrings, key chains, music performance etc. There’re also thirty saints statue lining up the bridge.
-I also witnessed a guy went down on his knee and proposed to his girlfriend.
+Along the bridge, there were people selling stuff like paintings, handmade glass earrings, key chains, music performances etc. There’re also thirty saints statues lining up the bridge.
+I also witnessed a guy go down on his knee and proposed to his girlfriend.
 How romantic!

 Monument Karolo Quarto at Křižovnické Square

 This statue was easily spot on, located at the entrance to Charles Bridge; it’s tributed to Charles IV, the first Bohemian king to become Holy Roman Emperor.
 The monument was built with him standing and with four women seated on the base.
-Perhaps, it was due to he was married four times?
+Perhaps, it was due to him being married four times?

 Holy Roman Emperor Charles IV had made a significant transformation during his reign that some places were named after him, such as the beautiful Charles bridge.

 The Lesser Town councillors got The Holy Trinity Column created in 1715, close to the Church of St Nicholas.
 The column, which was surrounded by sculptures of saints and angels, was meant to show gratitude to the supposed spiritual powers for the end of the period of illness.